Skip to content

 Brow Lift Risks & Considerations

-Gliding brow lift risks include temporary swelling, bruising, mild contour irregularity or puckering at fixation points, asymmetry, undercorrection, and recurrent brow descent over time.
-Temporary scalp or forehead numbness can occur, although the limited-incision design is intended to reduce the amount of scalp dissection compared with larger brow-lift approaches.
-Hematoma and alopecia at the access incisions are uncommon but possible.
-Injury to the temporal branch of the facial nerve is rare, but it remains a recognized risk of brow surgery.
+Gliding brow lift risks include temporary swelling, bruising, mild contour irregularity or puckering at support points, asymmetry, undercorrection, and brow drooping that can recur over time.
+Temporary scalp or forehead numbness can occur.
+Hematoma, which is a collection of blood, and hair loss near the small access incisions are uncommon but possible.
+Injury to a facial nerve branch that helps lift the brow is rare, but it remains a recognized risk of brow surgery.

 • Temporary or permanent scalp numbness